vguttmann/huffman_python/README.md

 # huffman_python
-A mediocre python implementation of the huffman algorithm
+A python implementation of the Huffman-algorithm.
+No idea if this is actually any good, but this is only a proof of concept.